 Brief history

 In the late eighties, the changing academic environment and the approval of university status for the Queensland Institute of Technology (QIT) was an ideal climate for changing the ways in which students interacted with the Library, and for reimagining the Library's provision of what was then called "bibliographic instruction".
-This change in status paralled a change in academics' perceptions of the research skills required by students in a newly emerging technological environment.
+This change in status corresponded with a change in academics' perceptions of the research skills required by students in a newly emerging technological environment.

 In 1988, in response to these new directions, Christine Bruce (then Librarian now Professor), redeveloped a series of undergraduate level bibliographic instruction workshops to meet the needs of postgraduate engineering students.
 Titled "Advanced Information Retrieval Skills (AIRS)", this program was adopted by the (then) Faculty of Engineering as a mandatory condition of undertaking an Engineering doctorate.
 With momentum gathering around the necessity for all higher degree students to develop research skills and capability, the Library's Associate University Librarian and University Librarian (Janice Rickards and Tom Cochrane, respectively) successfully championed the full accreditation of IFN001 through the Academic Board with IFN001 subsequently commissioned as a QUT unit of study in 1989.
-Since that time, IFN001: Advanced Information Retrieval Skills (AIRS) has remained a 4-credit point coursework requirement of enrolment for Doctor of Philosophy (PhD) students at QUT, the first and only mandatory unit of its kind in Australian higher education.
+Until 2024, IFN001: Advanced Information Retrieval Skills (AIRS) remained a 4-credit point coursework requirement of enrolment for Doctor of Philosophy (PhD) students at QUT, the first and only mandatory unit of its kind in Australian higher education.

 Until 2005, the unit was offered in on-campus mode only.
 Conscious of the geographical distribution of students enrolled in a PhD at QUT and the need to widen access, the Library leveraged new technologies to redesign IFN001 with a primary online mode of delivery.
-Design of the new online course ("AIRS Online") allowed flexible progression through the content with deadlines and milestones incorporated into the course schedule to assist students in managing their progression through the 12 week course period.
+Design of the new online course ("AIRS Online") allowed flexible progression through the content with deadlines and milestones incorporated into the course schedule to assist students in managing their progression through the 12-week course period.
 The AIRS Online curriculum addressed advanced search strategies and techniques, mastery of electronic information resources, efficient and effective Internet searching techniques, and proficient information management and current awareness strategies and practices.
 AIRS Online was offered to students in this alternate online mode from February 2005.

-In 2011, a research consultant from the Melbourne School of Graduate Research, University of Melbourne (Jennifer Warburton) was commissioned to conduct an external review of the unit to assess the capacity of IFN001 curriculum could respond to the dynamic research terrain of the future to meet the needs of contemporary researchers.
+In 2011, a research consultant from the Melbourne School of Graduate Research, University of Melbourne (Jennifer Warburton) was commissioned to conduct an external review of the unit to assess the capacity of IFN001 curriculum to respond to the dynamic research terrain of the future to meet the needs of contemporary researchers.
 Subsequent recommendations highlighted opportunities to redevelop the curriculum, course structure, assessment component and evaluation of the program, particularly with respect to content and scope incorporating recent developments in the areas of data management, scholarly publishing and communication, intellectual property and copyright, and the use of online collaboration tools.
-It also recommended a minor change of unit title to more accurately reflect a more definitive scope, as well as significant changes to the governance of the unit and staffing model, including the provisioning of on-going administrative support position and engaging Liaison Librarians as a core teaching and curriculum team.
+It also recommended a minor change of unit title to more accurately reflect a more definitive scope, as well as significant changes to the governance of the unit and staffing model, including the provisioning of an on-going administrative support position and engaging Liaison Librarians as a core teaching and curriculum team.
 In 2012, the Library undertook the AIRS redevelopment project to implement these recommendations.

 With a commitment to continuous improvement to assure curriculum meets students' changing needs, the Library provisioned a website enhancement project in 2016.
 Enhancement to the website was based on student feedback regarding unit content and learning and interface design and functionality.